Deryan98/MoviesApp/Readme.md

 ## Installing packages.

 The project uses open source third-party libraries, which allow us to avoid reinventing the wheel.
-To find all these dependencies, you can place them in the root folder of the project, in the file called "package.json".
+To find all these dependencies, you can locate them in the root folder of the project, in the file called "package.json".

 To install the libraries open a console that uses the node "npm" package manager and type in the console: `npm install`